Skip to main content

 About Mata Seca

 Mata Seca State Park protects one of the best-preserved remnants of tropical dry forest in the São Francisco River valley of northern Minas Gerais, Brazil.
-The park's name — 'dry forest' in Portuguese — accurately describes its dominant vegetation type, the seasonally deciduous Caatinga-transition forest also known as Floresta Estacional Decidual.
-Located in the municipality of Manga, the park covers approximately 15,000 hectares and represents a globally rare ecosystem severely depleted across the Americas.
+[1] The park's name—'dry forest' in Portuguese—accurately describes its dominant vegetation type, the seasonally deciduous Caatinga-transition forest also known as Floresta Estacional Decidual.
+Located in the municipality of Manga, the park covers approximately 15,360 hectares and represents a globally rare ecosystem severely depleted across the Americas.
 Administered by the Instituto Estadual de Florestas of Minas Gerais, Mata Seca is recognized as one of the most important dry forest conservation areas in Brazil and has been the subject of sustained ecological research since its establishment.

 Wildlife Ecosystems

 Mata Seca harbors a rich assemblage of dry forest wildlife, including several species of conservation concern adapted to the seasonal extremes of the São Francisco valley.
 Large mammals include the maned wolf (Chrysocyon brachyurus), giant armadillo (Priodontes maximus), and puma (Puma concolor).
-The park is notable for its avifauna, with over 200 bird species recorded, including dry forest specialists such as the white-browed antbird (Myrmoborus leucophrys), banded woodpecker, and various cracids.
-Reptiles include the yellow anaconda (Eunectes notaeus) near water bodies and several species of tegus and iguanas.
+The park is notable for its avifauna, with over 200 bird species recorded, including dry forest specialists such as various cracids.
+Reptiles include large constrictors near water bodies and several species of tegus and iguanas.
 The park's seasonal pools and the proximity of the São Francisco River provide critical habitat for waterbirds and migratory species.

 Flora Ecosystems

 The vegetation of Mata Seca is dominated by seasonally deciduous tropical dry forest, in which the majority of canopy trees lose their leaves during the pronounced dry season from May to September.
-Characteristic tree species include aroeira (Myracrodruon urundeuva), braúna (Melanoxylon brauna), jatobá (Hymenaea courbaril), pau-d'arco (Handroanthus spp.), and angico (Anadenanthera colubrina).
+[1] Characteristic tree species include aroeira (Myracrodruon urundeuva), braúna (Melanoxylon brauna), jatobá (Hymenaea courbaril), pau-d'arco (Handroanthus spp.), and angico (Anadenanthera colubrina).
+The symbolic species of the park is the barriguda (Cavanilesia arbórea), a large-trunked tree distinctive to the dry forest.
 During the dry season, the leafless canopy allows intense light penetration that stimulates flowering in many species before new leaf flush.
 Cacti of the genus Cereus emerge in rockier microsites, reflecting the Caatinga transition.
 The understory includes thorny shrubs, bromeliads, and herbaceous plants that complete their growth cycle during the brief wet season.

 Geology